 The epigenetics behind “generational trauma”

 The 23 and Me craze has officially reached my family.
-Both of my parents were born in Poland, so the results haven’t been too surprising, but as we watched the site track generations of family history from a single spit sample, new questions came up.
-So when my sisters and I found ourselves around a table with my parents and some time to spare, we decided to ask about our family tree.
+Both of my parents were born in Poland so the results weren’t a complete surprise, but as we watched the site track generations of family history from a single spit sample, new questions came up.
+When my sisters and I found ourselves around a table with my parents and some time to spare, we decided to ask more about our family tree.
 It started with the names and places we knew, but the tree quickly grew, and with each new branch came a series of characters and stories that were hard to believe.
 We took notes.
 I learned of big families on small farms.
 Teens sent on ships towards foreign lands to find work and send back money.
 Parents lost children; children lost parents.
 Each life personally affected by two world wars.
 And there was one banishment to Siberia thrown in for good measure.
 I left thinking not just about my own family, but about how all families carry these incredible stories of survival, through forms of struggle that many of us will not have to experience ourselves.
 And yet, emerging evidence for the idea of generational trauma suggests that recent generations have not come out unscathed.

 This has huge implications.
-But many scientists remain skeptical of the human studies, especially since it’s so difficult to tease apart which traits are transmitted epigenetically vs. through the social dynamics that result from trauma.
+But many scientists remain skeptical of the human studies, especially since it is so difficult to tease apart which traits are transmitted epigenetically vs. through the social dynamics that result from trauma.
 More reliable data comes from mouse studies, where these different factors can be more thoroughly controlled.
-In these experiments, mice are subjected to a stressful event (i.e. painful shock, parental separation, etc.) which induces a measurable change to their epigenetics [5-7].
+In these experiments, mice are subjected to a stressful event such as a painful shock or parental separation, which induces a measurable change to their epigenetics [5-7].
 For example, in male mice exposed to stress, their sperm show sudden changes in the levels of epigenetic molecules called microRNA, which work to block the expression of specific genes.
 Interestingly, offspring of these mice behave differently than other mice, showing more anxious and depressive traits, acting less social, and taking more risks.
-Furthermore, the male offspring of the stressed mice show the same epigenetic alterations in their sperm (more or less microRNA), even though they haven’t experienced the trauma themselves.
+Furthermore, the male offspring of the stressed mice show the same epigenetic alterations in their sperm (e.g. more microRNA), even though they haven’t experienced the trauma themselves.
 Importantly, mice are not raised with their fathers, so these changes don’t happen through social interactions with stressed parents.
 To further prove these behaviors come from the epigenetic changes, scientists have also injected the microRNAs directly into embryos and see the same behavioral changes in those animals and their offspring, even when no traumatic event occurred.
 One study was actually able to show that these epigenetic changes lead to the genetic reprogramming of the hypothalamus, a brain area involved in regulating stress responses .

 Can we relate these mouse experiments back to us?
 In an especially interesting study, a group looked at these microRNAs in both mice and men.
 They had the adult men complete the Adverse Childhood Experiences (ACE) survey, which asks how many forms of abuse or neglect were experienced during a person’s childhood.
 A high ACE score is strongly correlated with stress-associated behavioral and health problems, for that individual and their children.
 The researchers then compared the epigenetic profile of the men’s sperm to the sperm of stressed mice.
 Surprisingly, they found changes in the same microRNAs in both humans and mice, and the higher the men’s ACE score was, the more likely they were to match the epigenetic profile of the stressed mice .